inosaint/inosaint.github.io/readme.md

 My Name is Kenneth.

-I work as a product designer at Practo working currently on mobile enterprise SAAS.
+I work as a Senior Product Design Manager at Jiva.ag.
 This repo is the home for my personal website.